Ignis (cycling team)

 Ignis was an Italian professional cycling team that existed from 1954 to 1968.
 Its main sponsor was Italian home appliance maker Ignis.
 The team won the team classification of the 1960 Giro d'Italia.

+History

+Already in 1955, before the birth of the Sports Group, Ignis sponsored the Spanish national team competing in the Giro d'Italia; two years later the GS Ignis participated in the Giro d'Italia in association with the Spanish national team, with a team of Spanish cyclists only, led by Miguel Poblet, who won four stages.